markomanninen/creativepowerofthefloweroflife/references.md

 * Valstspapīru Sp: Latvju raksti - Ornament letton (1930)
 * Veera Vallinheimo: Rukinlapa - Käyttöesine ja kihlalahja (1967)
 * Victor Hehn: Cultivated Plants and Domesticated Animals in Their Migration from Asia to Europe (1891)
-* Wolf Leslau: Comparative Dictionary of Ge'ez (Classical Ethiopic): Geʻez-English, English-Geʻez, with an Index of the Semitic Roots (1987)
+* Wolf Leslau: Comparative Dictionary of Ge'ez (Classical Ethiopic): Ge'ez-English, English-Ge'ez, with an Index of the Semitic Roots (1987)

 ### Websites